-Her research and teaching interests are in climate change, environmental justice, biodiversity conservation, and invasive species biology and management.
-She joined the St. Edward’s faculty in 2016 after working for over a decade on research in global change impacts on plant communities, and feasibility of various land management and restoration approaches in the Sierra Nevada and Rocky Mountains.
+Her research and teaching interests are in climate change, environmental justice, biodiversity conservation, and ecosystem management.
+She joined the St. Edward’s faculty in 2016 after working for over a decade on research in global change impacts on plant communities and feasibility of various land management and restoration approaches in the Sierra Nevada and Rocky Mountains.
 She also spent one year as a Visiting Professor of Environmental Studies at Fort Lewis College in Durango, CO.
-She is currently setting up new research projects at Wild Basin, which will serve as opportunities for undergraduate and graduate students to get hands-on experience in the field.
+Since joining the St. Edward's faculty in 2016, she has been working on ecological restoration and land management research in the Texas Hill Country.
+In 2018, she set up a long-term water quality testing research and service-learning project with her environmental chemistry class, described here.
+She advises undergraduate student research on a range of related topics.

-Dr. Concilio currently teaches Population Ecology, Community Ecology, and Applied Research in the Professional Science Master's in Environmental Management and Sustainability (MSEM) program, and Environmental Science and Policy courses for St. Edward’s undergraduate students.
+Dr. Concilio teaches courses in Climate Change, Natural Resource Conservation and Management, Environmental Chemistry, and Research Methods.
 She also serves as a faculty advisor for the Behavioral and Social Sciences Interdisciplinary Scholars Program.

-Assistant Professor of Environmental Science and Policy, St Edward's University, 2016 - present
+Assistant Professor of Environmental Science and Policy, St Edward's University, 2016 - 2020

 Visiting Professor of Environmental Studies, Fort Lewis College, Durango, CO, 2015 -2016